gagolews/genieclust/devel/sphinx/rmd/timings.rst

 Timings (How Fast Is It?)
 =========================

-**TODO: under construction.**

 In the :any:`previous section <benchmarks_ar>` we have demonstrated that Genie generates *quality* partitions.
 Now the crucial question is: does it do it quickly?

 Genie will be compared against K-means from `scikit-learn <https://scikit-learn.org/>`_ version 0.23.1 (`sklearn.cluster.KMeans`) for different number of threads (by default it uses all available resources;
-note that `n_init` defaults to 10) and hierarchical agglomerative algorithms with the centroid, median, and Ward linkage as implemented in the `fastcluster <http://www.danifold.net/fastcluster.html>`_ package.
+note that the number of restarts, `n_init`, defaults to 10) and hierarchical agglomerative algorithms with the centroid, median, and Ward linkage implemented in the `fastcluster <http://www.danifold.net/fastcluster.html>`_ package.